goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of RL](/assets/blog_assets/evolution_of_llms/rl_algos.webp)
 _Image taken from [OpenAI Spinning Up](https://spinningup.openai.com/en/latest/spinningup/rl_intro2.html)_

-Rhere are many RL algorithms present that we can use to train the policy as you can see from the image above, But most of them are developed from two central methods:
+There are many RL algorithms present that we can use to train the policy as you can see from the image above, But most of them are developed from two central methods:

 1. **Policy based methods** : Directly, by teaching the agent to learn which action to take, given the current state
 2. **Value based methods** : Indirectly, teach the agent to learn which state is more valuable and then take the action that leads to the more valuable states